 Comparative Policy and Governance

-Focuses on the study of diverging governance practices and policy outcomes in different jurisdictions.
-Examines: policy determinants such as history, culture, institutions, and the economy; policy dynamics and processes such as agenda-setting and decision-making, networks and communities, and policy change; and policy styles and transfer, referring to the state's ability to design, coordinate, implement, and learn from policy interventions.
+The study of diverging governance practices and policy outcomes in different jurisdictions.
+Focuses on: policy determinants such as history, culture, institutions, and the economy; policy dynamics and processes such as agenda-setting and decision-making, networks and communities, and policy change; and policy styles and transfer, referring to the state's ability to design, coordinate, implement and, learn from policy interventions.
 Students will review seminal studies and undertake a comparative policy project.